04092000f/mobile-activity-assignment/README.md

   - `--buffer_frames` : No of frames to keep the flag of mobile usage as **True** to handle occlusions on mobile.
   - `--compression` : Compression ratio of worker bounding box.
 This will shrink the bounding box of the worker to avoid any overlaps with the other worker bounding box which can gnerate false positives.

--Otuput videos and logs are saved in the `output_videos` directory
+- Output videos and logs are saved in the `output_videos` directory